Multiple Pipelines (Deprecated)

 Open the copied configuration.toml file in a text editor, and you will observe the first pipeline, or so-called default pipeline, is defined under

-for the pipeline.
-Please refer to EdgeX Foundry documentation for more details about the usage ofUseTargetTypeOfByteArray
+UseTargetTypeOfByteArray=trueset the TargetType to be a byte array/slice, i.e.[]bytefor the pipeline.
+Please refer to EdgeX Foundry documentation for more details about the usage ofUseTargetTypeOfByteArray -

 In the configuration.toml file, the second pipeline